Manan Shah Manan Shah

 Which Appliance Habits Make the Biggest Difference?

-Appliances account for a large share of household electricity consumption, so small changes to how they’re used can have a bigger impact than many homeowners expect.
+Appliances account for a large share of household electricity consumption, so small changes to how you use them can have a bigger impact than many homeowners expect.

 Run washing machines and dishwashers efficiently

 Using eco settings, lower temperatures, and full loads reduces electricity demand without sacrificing results.
-These adjustments often go unnoticed day-to-day but create steady long-term savings.
+These adjustments often go unnoticed day to day, yet they create steady long-term savings.

 Be mindful of tumble dryer use